GSA/site-scanning-documentation/about/project-management/proposals/opm-agency-list.md

-After [a good bit of analysis and consideration](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/proposals/agency-bureau-list.md), I believe that the [OPM Federal Agencies List dataset](https://www.opm.gov/about-us/open-government/Data/Apps/Agencies/) is the best option for a consistent list and naming convention to use.
-However, it needs several modifications to it, best sourced from the [OMB Agency/Bureau code list](https://bidenwhitehouse.archives.gov/wp-content/uploads/2018/06/a11.pdf#page=849).
+I almost thought that [OPM Federal Agencies List dataset](https://www.opm.gov/about-us/open-government/Data/Apps/Agencies/) would be the best option for a consistent list and naming convention to use, as outlined below.
+However, it has several issues with it.
+Most of them could be addressed with discrete modifications, sourced from the [OMB Agency/Bureau code list](https://bidenwhitehouse.archives.gov/wp-content/uploads/2018/06/a11.pdf#page=849).
+But most critically, the dataset has not been kept up to date to an unknown degree.

 ## Advantanges